2020 AFF Championship

 The 2020 AFF Championship (officially AFF Suzuki Cup 2020 for sponsorship reasons) was the 13th edition of the AFF Championship, the football championship of nations affiliated to the ASEAN Football Federation (AFF), the 7th and the last edition under the name AFF Suzuki Cup.

 The final tournament was originally scheduled to run from 23 November to 31 December 2020.
-However the tournament was postponed and rescheduled at least twice due to the COVID-19 pandemic; the tournament was first rescheduled to run from 11 April to 8 May 2021 and the schedule later pushed backed further to 5 December 2021 to 1 January 2022.
-Singapore later was chosen for host this tournament in a centralized venue.
+However, the tournament was postponed and rescheduled at least twice due to the COVID-19 pandemic; the tournament was first rescheduled to run from 11 April to 8 May 2021 and the schedule later pushed backed further to 5 December 2021 to 1 January 2022.
+Singapore was chosen as host of the tournament in a centralised location.

-Vietnam were the defending champions, but were eliminated by Thailand in the semi-finals.
+Vietnam were the defending champions, but were eliminated by their rivals, Thailand in the semi-finals.
 Thailand won the tournament by a 6–2 victory in the two-legged final against Indonesia to secure their sixth title.

 Format

 The AFF Suzuki Cup 2020 was hosted in a centralized venue due to the ongoing COVID-19 pandemic in Southeast Asia.
 On 28 September 2021, it was announced that Singapore would host the tournament.
 Cambodia, Indonesia, Thailand and Vietnam also expressed interest in hosting the tournament.

 In the group stage of the competition proper, ten teams were drawn in two groups of five with single round-robin format.
 The top two teams of each group advance to the semi-finals.

 The organizers preferred to hold the tournament under its original format, which featured two-leg home-and-away games.
-Away goals rule wouldn't be applied.
+Away goals rule was not applied for this tournament.

 Up to five substitutions may be allowed as per recommendation of FIFA.